Bringing technical clarity to the unknown

 Credits

-I am not a front-end web developer.
+Despite accelerating them for a living these days, I am still very much not a front-end web developer.

 I had no idea how to put a top nav on a page (it only took … 10 hours?)